 Headphones Type Comparison Chart

-|Noise Isolation||High||Depending on Closed-back/ Open-backed||Depending on Closed-back/ Open-backed||Poor||Depends on the fit of the ear tips||N/A|
+|Noise Isolation||High||Depends on Closed-back/ Open-back||Depends on Closed-back/ Open-back||Poor||Depends on the fit of the ear tips||N/A|

-|Sound Leakage||High||Depending on Closed-back/ Open-backed||Depending on Closed-back/ Open-backed||-||-||Worst|
+|Sound Leakage||High||Depends on Closed-back/ Open-back||Depends on Closed-back/ Open-back||Excellent||Excellent||Worst|

 There’s no shortage of headphones out there.
 Still, there’s no need to feel overwhelmed by everything available.
 With the fifteen categories we’ve come up with, you’ll be able to narrow down your selection and find something perfect for your lifestyle and needs.